git-pull/tao-of-tmux/manuscript/04-server.md

 [Panes](#panes) within them.

 What really happens in tmux is you are connected via a socket connection to a server.
-What you see presented to in you in your shell is merely a client connection.
+What you see presented to you in your shell is merely a client connection.

 In this chapter, we go into the one of the secret sauces that allow your